oils-for-unix/oils/doc/json.md

 ## Credits

-Under the hood, Oil uses [yajl](https://lloyd.github.io/yajl/) and a fork of the [py-yajl](https://github.com/oilshell/py-yajl) binding.
+Under the hood, YSH uses [yajl](https://lloyd.github.io/yajl/) and a fork of the [py-yajl](https://github.com/oilshell/py-yajl) binding.